GenericMappingTools/pygmt/doc/contributing.md

 ## Ways to Contribute

+### Ways to Contribute Documentation and/or Code

 * Tackle any issue that you wish!
 Some issues are labeled as **"good first issues"** to indicate that they are beginner friendly, meaning that they don't require extensive knowledge of the project.
 * Make a tutorial or gallery example of how to do something.
 * Improve the API documentation.
-* Provide feedback about how we can improve the project or about your particular use case.
-Open an [issue](https://github.com/GenericMappingTools/pygmt/issues) with feature requests or bug fixes, or post general comments/questions on the [forum](https://forum.generic-mapping-tools.org).
 * Contribute code!
 This can be code that you already have and it doesn't need to be perfect!
 We will help you clean things up, test it, etc.

+### Ways to Contribute Feedback

+* Provide feedback about how we can improve the project or about your particular use case.
+Open an [issue](https://github.com/GenericMappingTools/pygmt/issues) with feature requests or bug fixes, or post general comments/questions on the [forum](https://forum.generic-mapping-tools.org).
 * Help triage issues, or give a "thumbs up" on issues that others reported which are relevant to you.

+### Ways to Contribute to Community Building

 * Participate and answer questions on the [PyGMT forum Q&A](https://forum.generic-mapping-tools.org/c/questions/pygmt-q-a/11).
 * Participate in discussions at the quarterly PyGMT Community Meetings, which are announced on the [forum governance page](https://forum.generic-mapping-tools.org/c/governance/9).
+* Cite PyGMT when using the project.
 * Spread the word about PyGMT or star the project!

 ## Providing Feedback